Kiranjith83/SA/SA.md

 # EC2
 - On demand instance
 - Spot Instances
+  - Available upto 90% discount.
+  - The instance will be provisioned so long as the spot proice is Below the max spot price.
+  - `Spot Block` to stop spot instances from terminated even iof the spot price goes over max spot price.
+  - Spot Instances with a defined duration (also known as Spot blocks) are designed not to be interrupted and will run continuously for the duration you select.
+    - This can set between `one to six` hours.
+    - When a request with a duration is fulfilled, the price for your Spot Instance is fixed, and this price remains in effect until the instance terminates
+  - Spot is used for
+    - Big data analytics
+    - Containerized workloads
+    - CI/CD and testing
+    - Web Services
+    - Image and media rendering
+    - HPC
+  - Spot is not good for
+    - Persistent workloads
+    - Critical job
+    - Databases
+  - Spot Fleets
+    - Spot fleets are collection spot and Optionally on-Demand instances.
+    - Spot Fleet tries to match t he target capacity with your proce restraints.
+    - To ensure that you always have instance capacity, you can include a request for On-Demand capacity in your Spot Fleet request.
+    - Allocation Stratergy for SpotFleet
+      - CapacityOptimizized
+      - lowestPrice
+      - diversified
+        - Spot instances are distributed across all pods
+      - instancePoolsToUseCount
+        - The spot instances are distributed across the number of spot instance pools you specify.
+        - Used in combination of lowestPrice
 - Dedicated hosts
   - For licensing tagged to Hardwre (Oracle).
   - Regulatory requirement.